St John's College, Portsmouth: The Politics Society

 The Politics Society at St. John's was founded in 1977.
 The founder, Bernard Black (1934–2013), was head of political studies from 1977 to 1999.
-Speakers have included Margaret Thatcher, Harold Wilson (former prime minister and previous president of the society), Tony Benn, Enoch Powell, Rowan Williams – former Archbishop of Canterbury, Douglas Hurd (current President of the Society), Nigel Farage, former Foreign Secretary Jack Straw, former Green Party leader – Caroline Lucas, Theresa May – Home Secretary and subsequently the UK's second woman prime minister; Lord Judge, former Lord Chief Justice; the former Director of Liberty, Shami Chakrabarti; the United States Ambassador to the UK, Matthew Barzun; and Lord Neuberger, former president of the Supreme Court.
+Speakers have included Margaret Thatcher, Harold Wilson (former prime minister and previous president of the society), Tony Benn, Jeffrey Archer, Enoch Powell, (was due to speak but was cancelled late on due to pressure from the schools Backers), Tariq Ali - was by comparison permitted to speak, Rowan Williams – former Archbishop of Canterbury, Douglas Hurd (current President of the Society), Nigel Farage, former Foreign Secretary Jack Straw, former Green Party leader – Caroline Lucas, Theresa May – Home Secretary and subsequently the UK's second woman prime minister; Lord Judge, former Lord Chief Justice; the former Director of Liberty, Shami Chakrabarti; the United States Ambassador to the UK, Matthew Barzun; and Lord Neuberger, former president of the Supreme Court.
 Meetings are coordinated by Graham Goodlad, head of government and politics at St John's College.
 On the 10th of June 2022, it was announced that the St John's Politics Society would be transferring to the nearby Portsmouth High School and rebranding itself as the "Portsmouth Politics Society" in light of St John's announcing its closure in May 2022.
 All meetings originally planned for the rest of 2022 are still scheduled to take place at the new site with their original dates and times.